 Who is afraid of Venita Wolf?

 Highlights include a very young Lyle Waggoner as the depressed Swedish girl’s boyfriend and main henchman for greedy Greek tycoon.
-The other highlight is the delightful Venita Wolf who would go on to be a guest actor on Star Trek and a Playboy model.
+The other highlight is the delightful Venita Wolf, who would go on to be a guest actor on Star Trek and a Playboy model.
 She brightens up the movie with an overwhelming pixie cuteness.
-(She plays one of the gang’s sisters and Betty to depressed Swedish girls Veronica).
-It is a surprise she didn’t do better as an actress.
+(She plays one of the gang’s sisters and Betty to the depressed Swedish girl’s Veronica).
+It is a surprise she was not more successful as an actress.

 Lowlights include horrible pratfall comedy and a plot that would be considered too lightweight for a first season Scooby-Doo episode.

 Mystery Science Theater 3000 Ep.
-204, Catalina Caper, (1967): 8 out of 10: I, of course, did not suffer alone as I had Joel and the bots along with me.
+204, Catalina Caper, (1967): 8 out of 10: I did not suffer alone as I had Joel and the bots along with me.
 They make good sport of the overwhelming whiteness of the film (Even for a Beach movie from the sixties) and the poor music choices and pratfalls.
-I have also read reports they cut a good chunk out of the movies running time making it much more watchable.
+I have also read reports they cut a good chunk out of the movies running time, making it much more watchable.

 Overall, a good time, especially if you take Joel and the bots along for the ride.